← Back to Blog

 1. Reentrancy Attacks

-Reentrancy remains the most notorious smart contract vulnerability.
+Reentrancy is the most frequently exploited vulnerability in DeFi history.
 An attacker can repeatedly call back into your contract before the first execution finishes, draining funds before balances are updated.

 Vulnerable pattern: